The Cross and the Nails

 Thank God, we don’t need magic, amulets, abracadabras, blessed oil, or holy water to feel safe in the world.
 According to Paul, we are reconciled to God, we are friends with him and he gives us full acceptance, through the cross of Christ.
 We don’t need anything magical or religious or even political or firearms or increased military to feel cozy – only, as Paul goes on to explain, “that we may stand firm in the faith, well grounded and steadfast, not abandoning the hope that the gospel offers.”
 (Col 1:23)

-For example, an early hymn said “I extended my hands and hallowed my Lord, For the expansion of my hands is His sign, And my extension is the upright cross.”
+That early Christians thought the Lord died on a traditional cross is shown in an early hymn: “I extended my hands and hallowed my Lord, For the expansion of my hands is His sign, And my extension is the upright cross.”
 (Odes of Solomon 27).
 Another Christian of the 2nd century said Jesus was hung just like the Passover lamb was hung, that is, on two crossed spits of wood (Justin Martyr, Dialogue with Trypho 40).
 Athanasius said in his famous On the Incarnation of Christ ch.
 25, that in his crucifixion, Jesus held wide his arms to embrace humanity: “For it is only on the cross that a man does with his hands spread out.
 Thus it was fitting for the Lord to bear this also and to spread out his hands, that with the one he might draw the ancient people and with the other those from the Gentiles and unite both in himself.”

-The same historical data settle the question of whether they crucified them by nailing them or by tying them with rope to the beams.
+The same historical data help settle the question of whether they crucified them by nailing them or by tying them with rope to the beams.
 The evidence says that both were possible, and in the case of Yehohanan, who also was crucified in the first century, they nailed his feet but tied his arms with rope.
-In the case of Jesus, they used nails in his hands.
+In the case of Jesus, the gospels clearly state that they used nails in his hands; and of they course could have also used ropes on his wrists or arms.

 “The Cross and the Nails,” by Gary S. Shogren, Professor of New Testament, Seminario ESEPA, San José, Costa Rica